rockettheme/docs/Docs/joomla/extensions/roksprocket/mosaic_mode.md

 10. **Image Resize** Renders images in the mosaic to a maximum pixel width or height as set.
 This may not change the size of the actual mosaic blocks in some templates.

 11. **Default Title** sets a default title for all articles in the module.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+If this selection is set at **Default Article Title**, then the articles' given titles are used.

 12. **Default Article Text** allows you to set default article text for all features in the module.
 If this is not changed from its default, then the article's introductory text is used.